 Let me ask you this – how many times it has happened that, after reading a book, you thought you understood the idea but found it difficult to explain it to others?
 The idea seemed pretty clear in your head but the moment you had to verbalise it you discovered that either you didn’t have a proper grasp on the idea at the first place or you were unable to explain it in a logical coherent way to a third person.

 As far as I am concerned, this is the kind of reaction people gave me, “You’re telling me that you just finished reading a compelling book but can’t explain the central idea in few sentences?”

 Reading something passively creates an illusion of knowledge.
 It creates a confusion between ‘mere familiarity with the concepts’ in the book and an actual understanding of them.
-Only by testing ourselves can we actually determine whether or not we really understand.
+Only by testing ourselves we can determine whether or not we really understand.